 Whether you are considering living with your partner, or if you are already cohabiting or in the event of breaking up, our family team can advise you of your rights and responsibilities.
 For further information, and if you wish to take advantage of our free initial interview to see whether we can be of assistance, please contact us.

-Petrova has made me feel so much better about a lot of situations I have been in when needing legal advice she has always been very clear about my options and has always managed to keep my calm brilliant service a very highly recommended Solicitors.
+Petrova has made me feel so much better about a lot of situations I have been in when needing legal advice she has always been very clear about my options and has always managed to keep me calm.
+Brilliant service, a very highly recommended Solicitors.

 Fiona – Lightfoots Client